 It was found that meditation leads to a slowing of metabolism: oxygen consumption decreases and reduces the allocation of carbon dioxide, reduces the level of salts of lactic acid in the blood.
-This was a remarkable discovery, since the salts of lactic acid in the blood are linked to anxiety and stress in humans.
-Another shock was the discovered relationship between meditative practices and forms of certain brain waves.
-Getting scientists with experienced meditation showed that consciousness exceeds our ability to measure it.

 The book "The Relaxation Response" published by Herbert Benson (Norbert Vinson) in 1975, highlighted the therapeutic benefits are deeply relaxed state of the organism.
 This discovery led to new approaches in developing programs for psychosomatic treatment.
 Relaxation became used to help patients suffering from high blood pressure, and in the treatment of stress disorders.